-During the pandemic, Disney World has upped its technological game in several ways.
+During the pandemic, Disney World upped its technological game in several ways.
 Near ubiquitous quick service food mobile ordering is a prime example of this.
 However, one area where they could still use a little work is in the world of electronic payments.

 Here’s the scoop: